Biomarker-Development-at-INM7/JTrack-Documents/docs/source/EMA.rst

 - When the app shows the **Add Event** dialog, choose your preferred phone calendar from the list and tap **Add Event**.
 - If you do not want to add the reminder immediately, tap **Not Now**.
 If you never want the event added for that prompt, tap **I Don't want**.
 - Once the event is added, your phone calendar can notify you at the scheduled survey time.

+For the recommended notification, Focus-mode, and calendar settings, see :ref:`Compliance Optimization for JTrack EMA+ <compliance-ema>`.

    .. image:: image/EMA/EMA_calendar_add_event.png
       :scale: 35%